aws-neuron/aws-neuron-sdk/general/arch/model-architecture-fit.rst

 Introduction
 $$$$$$$$$$$$

-AWS Neuron SDK enables you to train and deploy a wide range of deep learning models on :ref:`EC2 Inf1 <aws-inf1-arch>`, :ref:`EC2 inf2 <aws-inf2-arch>`, :ref:`EC2 Trn1 <aws-trn1-arch>` and EC2 Trn1n instances, which are powered by :ref:`Inferentia <inferentia-arch>`, :ref:`Inferentia2 <inferentia2-arch>` and :ref:`Trainium <trainium-arch>` devices.
+AWS Neuron SDK enables you to train and deploy a wide range of deep learning models on :ref:`EC2 Inf1 <aws-inf1-arch>`, :ref:`EC2 inf2 <aws-inf2-arch>` and :ref:`EC2 Trn1/Trn1n <aws-trn1-arch>` instances , which are powered by :ref:`Inferentia <inferentia-arch>`, :ref:`Inferentia2 <inferentia2-arch>` and :ref:`Trainium <trainium-arch>` devices.
 The below table provides details of the NeuronDevices and NeuronCores enabling each instance:

 .. list-table::